 Surely these epistles were written to real-first-century local assemblies.
 Jesus addressed them by name.
 Jesus words in introducing Himself as the head of these churches include an application that was present then, and “which will take place after this.”
 Of course, the rest of Revelation is yet future.
 Given the introduction, Jesus clearly is saying the entire revelation has layered applications.

 Take the Epistles Seriously

-An objection was raised that these seven epistles to the churches have nothing to do with our modern day.
+An objection was raised that these seven epistles to the churches have nothing to do with our modern-day.

 As I stated earlier, these 7 epistles are layered with meaning and nuance.
-There is application for the period in which they were written, application for the entire end age including today.
-There are deeper meanings of each letter the can be applied to every local assembly of believers.
+There is an application for the period in which they were written, application for the entire end age including today.
+There are deeper meanings of each letter that can be applied to every local assembly of believers.
 Each of these bodies would, more-or-less, fit into one of those seven descriptions.
 These epistles can even be loosely applied to the panorama of the “church age.”
 That is, these seven churches are chronological descriptions of the universal church since Jesus founded it.
 The last three are noted as end times bodies.
 Also noted in the epistles, though it may not be readily discerned… There is always a body of people who would usurp the authority and leadership of Jesus in these churches.

 The message that Jesus gave to each body is a report card.
 Where the church falls short, Jesus assures that such can change direction.
 He even offers many remedies for that.
 More importantly, Jesus also speaks directly to those individuals within these bodies, “let him who has an ear.”
 This demonstrates these may have personal applications, too.

 I take the Bible seriously… Even in its seeming offensive applications.

 “To the angel of the church of the Laodiceans write:Revelation 3:14-22 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)